• Skip to primary navigation

 2 - Monterey Jack Cheese

-Monterey Jack cheese offers a super alternative to Oaxaca with its smooth texture and ability to melt quickly.
+Monterey Jack cheese offers a super alternative to Oaxaca with its smooth texture and ability to melt quickly (an American cow's-milk cheese that originated in California).
 We find its mild taste complements various dishes well, making it a versatile choice in our cooking.

-We’ve had success using it in a 1:1 ratio for recipes that call for Oaxaca, and it never disappoints.
-Monterey Jack’s balance of creaminess without overpowering flavor makes it a go-to for us.
+We've had success using it in a 1:1 ratio for recipes that call for Oaxaca, and it never disappoints; pepper jack swaps for melty dishes.

 3 - Provolone Cheese

-Provolone totally steals the show when you’re thinking about cheese swaps.
-It’s got this mild but cool flavor that spices up your dishes without taking over.
+Provolone totally steals the show when you're thinking about cheese swaps.
+It's got this mild but cool flavor that spices up your dishes without taking over (with a slightly tangy, buttery note).

 Provolone's got this smooth texture that stands up to heat like a champ.
 It's amazing in our toasted sandwiches and on pizzas.